ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog account set-approval-state-source
 {: #catalog-account-set-source}

-Run the following command to set the approval state for target accounts pointing to a source.
+Run the following command to set the approval state for target accounts that point to a source.

 ```bash
 ibmcloud catalog account set-approval-state-source [--account-ids IDS] [--approval-state STATE] [--enterprise-id ID] [--object-kind KIND]